oumaimadaham/nasdaq100-stock-clustering-and-simulator/README.md

 **4. Investment Simulator**

-The interactive simulator allows you to test investment strategies:
+The interactive simulator allows you **to test investment strategies:**

-Input investment amount (e.g., $10,000)
+- Input investment amount (e.g., $10,000)

-Select one or more stocks
+- Select one or more stocks

-Choose investment duration (days)
+- Choose investment duration (days)

-See expected future value based on annualized return
+- See expected future value based on annualized return

-Example:
+**Example:**

-$10,000 in AAPL (Defensive / Low Return) over 252 days may yield ~$12,160
+- $10,000 in AAPL (Defensive / Low Return) over 252 days may yield ~$1,216.00

-$10,000 in NVDA (High Growth, High Risk) could yield much higher, but with more volatility
+- $10,000 in NVDA (High Growth, High Risk) could yield much higher ~ $6,642.00, but with more volatility